 1. Motivation thrives in competitive situations

 It’s probably every parent’s dream for their children to be motivated at school all the time.
-According to the online education resource “Classroom,” competition can be a great way to motivate kids, by challenging them to put in their maximum effort.
+Competition at school can be a great way to motivate kids, by challenging them to put in their maximum effort.

 2. Competition in schools leads to valuable skills

 When children face competitive activities at school, they not only gain individual skills, like resilience and motivation, but they also build on important interpersonal skills.
-Parents.com states that competitive activities actually help students learn to let others have their turn, see things from others’ point of view, and build a strong character in spite of failure.
+Competitive activities actually help students learn to let others have their turn, see things from others’ point of view, and build a strong character in spite of failure.
 These are skills that help prepare students for the workplace later in life.
 It also helps them succeed socially and academically in school.

 3. Healthy competition boosts self-esteem and engagement

-A positive, healthy competition in the classroom will help build students up, and engage them as they discover new skills.
-According to Parents.com, some signs of healthy competition include seeking opportunities to repeat the competition, developing new talents, desiring to improve, and experiencing higher self-esteem.
+Positive, healthy competition at school will help build students up, and engage them as they discover new skills.
+Some signs of healthy competition include seeking opportunities to repeat the competition, developing new talents, desiring to improve, and experiencing higher self-esteem.

 1. Stress often comes hand-in-hand with competition

 Competition can easily lead to stress and anxiety, especially if it promotes academic competition between individual students.
-According to Classroom, this stress can force students to push back other interests and extracurricular activities, leading to an unbalanced life.
+This stress can force students to push back other interests and extracurricular activities, leading to an unbalanced life.